mcognetta/mcognetta.github.io/posts/aoc-aheui-en.md

 </video>
 ~~~

-The following iteration demonstrates how the program breaks out of the cycle when the end-of-file is reached.
+And this animation demonstrates how the program breaks out of the cycle when the end-of-file is reached.

 ~~~
 <video controls autoplay muted>